Trinity Episcopal Church

 Standing Notices

-Healing Prayers This Sunday
+Healing Prayers the First Sunday of Every Month

 On the first Sunday of each month, healing prayers are available at both of Trinity's services during Communion.
 Prayer requests can be for oneself, a friend or family member, or a local, regional, national or international issue.
 Individuals of all ages are welcome and encouraged to come to the healing stations.